Awesome Free North Pole Maps

 1741 Covens and Mortier Map of the Northern Hemisphere ( North Pole, Arctic )

-This stunning map of is actually a map of the Nothern Hemisphere from the perspective of the Arctic.
-The writing on both sides of the map (in French on the left side and in Dutch on the right side) is a letter written by Monsieur Swartz, a Danish explorer, regarding his c.
+This stunning map is a map of the Nothern Hemisphere from the perspective of the Arctic.
+The writing on both sides of the map (in French on the left and in Dutch on the right) is a letter written by Monsieur Swartz, a Danish explorer, regarding his c.
 1734 – 1740 explorations near Japan and the Kamchatka Peninsula.

 .